greengorych/wsl-configurations/defaults/wsl.conf/README.md

 ## Why Use wsl.conf?

 - To understand the available configuration options and manage WSL instance behavior.
-- To explicitly define settings rather than relying on hidden defaults.
+- To explicitly define settings instead of relying on implicit defaults.
 - To minimize configuration changes and keep the system as close to the standard behavior as possible.

 ## How to Apply the Configuration?